Autumn 2020 Storm inspection PoC for Järvi-Suomen Energia, Finland

 About Hepta

-Hepta provides end to end automated grid inspection and analyzing solutions for your utilities.
+Hepta provides end-to-end automated grid inspection and analyzing solutions for your utilities.

 Contact us to learn more about digitizing infrastructures and conducting utility inspection with drones and AI